RealDeuce/bfrd-obsidian/Equipment and Magic Items/Magic Items/Apparatus of the Crab.md

 *Wondrous Item, Legendary*
 *50,000 gp*

 This item first appears to be a Large sealed iron barrel weighing 500 pounds.
 The barrel has a hidden catch, which can be found with a successful DC 20 INT (Investigation) check.
 Releasing the catch unlocks a hatch at one end of the barrel, allowing two Medium or smaller creatures to crawl inside.
 Ten levers are set in a row at the far end, each in a neutral position, able to move either up or down.
 When certain levers are used, the apparatus transforms to resemble a giant lobster.

+The *apparatus of the crab* is a Large object with AC 20 and 200 HP, it is immune to poison damage and psychic damage, and it has a walking speed of 30 feet and swimming speed of 30 feet, while its legs and tail are extended.

+The apparatus floats on water.
+It can also go underwater to a depth of 900 feet.
+Below that, the apparatus takes 2d6 bludgeoning damage per minute from pressure.
+To be used as a vehicle, the apparatus requires one pilot.
+While the apparatus’s hatch is closed, the compartment is airtight and watertight.
+The sealed compartment holds enough air for 10 hours of breathing, divided by the number of breathing creatures inside.

+A creature in the compartment can use an action to move as many as two of the apparatus’s levers up or down.
+After each use, a lever goes back to its neutral position.
 See the **Levers of the Apparatus** table for what each lever does.

-The apparatus of the crab is a Large object with AC 20 and 200 HP.
 ###### Levers on the Apparatus
 | Lever | Up                                                                                                                               | Down                                                                                                                                          |
 | ----- | -------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------- |